 Meticulously rendered jewels and ornaments show her as an expert still-life painter, while the incredibly ornate embroidered fabrics became a hallmark for which she was famous.
 The work presents Fontana as an educated artist, demonstrating her ability to engage with both allegorical and biblical themes, and with traditions established by painters before her.
 It offers us a glimpse, all at once, of just what Lavinia Fontana could do.

 Aoife Brady is the Curator of Italian and Spanish Art at the National Gallery of Ireland, Dublin.
 Aoife specialises in research on Bolognese painting, and on painting techniques, materials, and artists’ studio practices in seventeenth-century Italy and Spain.
 She holds a doctorate in the History of Art from Trinity College Dublin, and has previously held curatorial roles in the J. Paul Getty Museum, Los Angeles, and The National Gallery, London.
-Aoife is currently working on a large-scale exhibition of the work of Lavinia Fontana, scheduled to open in Dublin in 2023.
+Aoife is currently working on Lavinia Fontana: Trailblazer Rule Breaker, a large-scale exhibition of the artist’s work scheduled to open in Dublin on May 6, 2023.

 More information on the research discussed here and conservation of The Visit of the Queen of Sheba to King Solomon can be found in a National Gallery of Ireland publication celebrating the project entitled The Crowning Glory: Lavinia Fontana’s Sheba and Solomon.

 More Art Herstory blog posts about Lavinia Fontana:

 Lavinia Fontana and Elisabetta Sirani at the Smith College Art Museum, by Dr. Danielle Carrabino